melisgokalp/alexa-skill-theoffice/README.md

 "dotenv": "^6.2.0"

 2. Run `npm install`
-3. Run `npm run proxy` to start the server
+3. Run `npm run proxy` to start the server.
+In another terminal window, run `npm run getFact` to connect to the server.